Comics Studies Creative Research Hub

 Staff

-Several members of the Scottish Centre for Comics Studies are based at the University of Dundee, including the Directorate, although there are many other members from across Scotland.
+Several members of the Comics Studies Creative Research Hub are based at the University of Dundee, including the Directorate, although there are many other members from around the world.

 Professor Christopher Murray